 - 2 cloves garlic

-- 2 tbsp nuts or seeds I like walnuts or pistachio optional
+- 2 tablespoon nuts or seeds, I like walnuts or pistachio optional

 - 1 bag fingerling potatoes